 The primary use case involves a Cardiologist interpreting a 12 lead ECG on an ECG management system.
 The resulting report needs to be accessible not only within the Cardiology Department (e.g., in preparing a later Cath) and by clinicians such as those from the ICU, but also by referring physicians or other cardiologists following the patients.
 The intended use is essentially to review the report as well as the ECG waveforms at resolution comparable to that used for diagnosis.
 This Integration Profile allows the display of this information without requiring specialized cardiology software or workstations by using general purpose computer applications.
 Once displayed, the system where this ECG document is displayed may simply discard the information.
 It is not the role of the displaying system to manage or archive this information.
 If it is later needed, it can be requested again using the same "reference" and it will be displayed again in the same way as the first time.
-The primary goal is to offer a faithful representation.
+The primary goal is to offer a faithful representation of the waveforms at "diagnostic quality", including the measurements and interpretation.